Zack-Dugue/AdaHessian/readme.md

 Then averaged over monte carlo samples of $z$ we get:
 $$H_{diag} = \mathbb{E}[z \odot  (H - v_t \beta_1)z] $$
 Where $z$ is sampled according to a radermacher distribution.
 The above is the equation for our a control variate estimate of the hessian diagonal, where $v_t \beta_1$ is our estimate for the value hessian diagonal.

+## What this repo contains:
+The AdaHessian.py file contains the actual optimizer.
+The example.ipynb is a google collab notebook that allows you to evaluate the optimizer on a vision (cifar10 - resnet 50) and nlp ( wikitext2 - default pytorch transformer).
+One thing worth noting is that the increased accuracy of the Hessian estimate is only really useful if you reduce the momentum for the hessian diagonal.
+The default is still .999 (matching with Adam and the original Ada Hessian implementation), but it's something you can mess with yourself.